radical-cybertools/radical.entk/docs/source/entk.rst

 Figure 2 shows the components (purple) and subcomponents (green) of EnTK, organized in three layers: API, Workflow Management, and Workload Management.
 The API layer enables users to codify PST descriptions.
-The Workflow Management layer retrieves information from the user about available CIs, initializes EnTK, and holds the global state of the application during execution.
+The Workflow Management layer retrieves information from the user about available HPC platforms, initializes EnTK, and holds the global state of the application during execution.
 The Workload Management layer acquires resources via the RTS.
 The Workflow Management layer has two components: AppManager and WFProcessor.
 AppManager uses the Synchronizer subcomponent to update the state of the application at runtime.
 WFProcessor uses the Enqueue and Dequeue subcomponents to queue and dequeue tasks from the Task Management layer.
-The Workload Management layer uses ExecManager and its Rmgr, Emgr, RTS Callback, and Heartbeat subcomponents to acquire resources from CIs and execute the application.
+The Workload Management layer uses ExecManager and its Rmgr, Emgr, RTS Callback, and Heartbeat subcomponents to acquire resources from HPC platforms and execute the application.

 This architecture is the isolation of the RTS into a stand-alone subsystem.
-This enables composability of EnTK with diverse RTS and, depending on capabilities, multiple types of CIs.
+This enables composability of EnTK with diverse RTS and, depending on capabilities, multiple types of HPC platforms.

 Execution Model